Job (professional wrestling): Jobbers

-A slightly higher position is "jobber to the stars" (also known as a "glorified jobber"), which is a wrestler who defeats pure jobbers and mid-carders, but who consistently loses to top-level or up-and-coming stars.
-For example, Dolph Ziggler in the WWE is widely considered to have these traits.
+A slightly higher position is "jobber to the stars" (also known as a "glorified jobber"), a wrestler who defeats pure jobbers and mid-carders but consistently loses to top-level or up-and-coming stars.
+This happens after a main-eventer or mid-carder loses their status and is demoted to this lower level.
 This often happens to popular faces and sometimes heels towards the end of their careers.
-Many of these jobbers to the stars are "heels" (villains) who routinely beat up on "nice guy" jobbers ("faces") so as to build up a reputation of being reasonably capable competitors (which makes the stars all the more impressive when they in turn defeat them easily) as well as to earn the contempt of the audience who enjoy seeing them finally get their comeuppance when they take on the tougher wrestlers.
+Many of these jobbers to the stars are heels who routinely beat up on face jobbers so as to build up a reputation of being reasonably capable competitors (which makes the stars all the more impressive when they in turn defeat them easily) as well as to earn the contempt of the audience who enjoy seeing them finally get their comeuppance when they take on the tougher wrestlers.
 Heels can also be jobbers, such as Steve Lombardi during the 1980s and early 1990s.
 In the 1980s, Lombardi teamed with Barry Horowitz, to form a heel team.
 However, Lombardi and Horowitz ended up losing most of their matches in the WWE.
 In addition, Triple H was given the role of "jobbing to the stars" by WWF owner Vince McMahon in the summer of 1996 as punishment for the Madison Square Garden Incident.

 On the independent wrestling circuit, including the Mexican independent circuit, the star wrestlers with sufficient name recognition to be a draw would travel with their own jobber.
 Free from televised exposure, the star could beat the same opponent from town to town.
 Such a jobber could even be elevated to champion status, entering the ring with an impressive sounding title belt only to have it removed at the end of the match night after night.

 There are times, however, when a jobber will prove their skill, determination, and/or loyalty to the promotion and move beyond jobber status.
 Curt Hennig and Eddie Gilbert, who served as high-level jobbers during their initial WWE runs, later became main-eventers.
 Billy Kidman initially started out as a jobber in World Championship Wrestling (WCW), before moving up the ranks to become a champion in both the WCW and WWE.
 Paul Roma, who started as a jobber for the WWE in the 1980s, gained enough popularity in WCW to win that promotion's Tag Team Titles with partners such as Paul Orndorff and Arn Anderson, the latter as part of the Four Horsemen; however, in Roma's case, he went downhill again some time later.
 The brothers Hardy Boyz began their careers in WWE as jobbers for a few years, before receiving their first push as legitimate contenders in the tag division.